allegroai/clearml-docs/docs/integrations/storage.md

 Modify these parts of the clearml.conf file and add the key, secret, and region of the S3 bucket.

-It's possible to also give access to specific S3 buckets in the `aws.s3.credentials` section.
-The default configuration provided in the `aws.s3` section is applied to any bucket without a bucket-specific configuration.

 You can also enable using a credentials chain to let Boto3 pick the right credentials.
 This includes picking credentials from environment variables, a credential file, and metadata service with an IAM role configured.
 See [Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials).